bdeitte/scheduled-snapshots/README.md

 ## Credits

-I've modified the script and steps from a [https://www.flynsarmy.com/2015/06/how-to-schedule-daily-rolling-ebs-snapshots/](blog post on the subject).
+I've modified the script and steps from a [blog post on the subject](https://www.flynsarmy.com/2015/06/how-to-schedule-daily-rolling-ebs-snapshots/).
 Thank this person and not me for this project, as they are largely responsible for it!